enh/eh/91/spoiler/README.md

     $ make build

-There is a basic regression test based:
+There is a basic regression test:

     $ make test
     $ make test PROG=./ae-c89